naver/nbase-arc/doc/gateway.md

 ### Overview
 Gateway is located between clients and Redis processes and provides a transparent query routing functionality.
-Gateway acts like a big redis server from a client side of view by supporting RESP(Redis Serialization Protocol).
+Gateway acts like a big Redis server from a client side of view by supporting RESP(Redis Serialization Protocol).
 Gateway hides composition of the cluster data from the clients.

 The nbase-arc gateway has following notable features.